 - Session 1 Applications closed at 09:00am 10 Feb 2023

 - Session 1 Applications will open on 4 Oct 2023

 Commencing Students; Continuing Students

-The Charles Sturt Accommodation Scholarship is designed to assist commencing and continuing students who are residing in on-campus residences.
+The Charles Sturt Accommodation Scholarship is designed to assist commencing and continuing students who are residing in on-campus residences and off-campus accommodation.

 Am I Eligible?

 To be eligible for this scholarship you must be: